I LOVE BOOKS by Bill Bryson. If you haven’t read his latest, The Body: A Guide for Occupants, you should.

 3. To enjoy those savings, look after your health.
 Most of us need to take better care of our bodies than we do.
 Adult obesity rates are at or above 35% in nine states.
 A randomly selected American aged 45 to 54 is more than twice as likely to die as someone from the same age group in Sweden.

 Retirement is a chance to have the time of your life.
 It’s a well-earned opportunity to spend your wealth, visiting places and enjoying experiences you always said you would.
 But you need to get there first—and to be in sufficiently good health to make the most of those final decades.

 To increase your chances of doing that, the simple prescription is to eat sensibly and exercise regularly.
 You don’t need to run marathons.
 Just resolve to move more.
 As Bryson says, “What is certain is that in a few tens of years at most you will cease to move at all.
 So it might not be a bad idea to take advantage of movement, for health and pleasure, while you still can.”

 Robin Powell is an award-winning journalist.
 He’s a campaigner for positive change in global investing, advocating for better investor education and greater transparency.
 Robin is the editor of The Evidence-Based Investor, which is where a version of this article first appeared.
-His previous articles for HumbleDollar include Take Courage, Why We Try and Good for You.
+His previous articles include Take Courage, Why We Try and Good for You.
 Follow Robin on Twitter @RobinJPowell.